Connect with us

 BYODs

 BYODs (bring your own devices) can be secure in the workplace with firewalls and other security systems.
-They access company systems and software as well as their own personal assets.
+They access company systems and software as well as their assets.
 This technology leap is a big win-win for both the user and the business.

 Final thoughts